-The article explains 5 simple automatic water level controller circuit designs which can be used for effectively controlling the water level of a water tank by switching the pump motor ON and OFF, depending upon the relevant levels of water in the tank and the position of the immersed sensor points
+The article explains 5 simple automatic water level controller circuits which can be used for effectively controlling the water level of a water tank by switching the pump motor ON and OFF.
+The controller responds depending upon the relevant levels of water in the tank and the position of the immersed sensor points

 I received the following simple transistorized circuit contribution from Mr.Vineesh, who is one of the keen readers and followers of this blog.